Northern Mariana Islands House of Representatives: Leadership

-At the start of the 23rd Commonwealth Legislature, Villagomez was reelected as speaker while Joel Castro Camacho was elected vice-speaker and Edwin Propst was elected floor leader.
-On January 13, 2023, the four-member minority elected Patrick Hofschneider San Nicolas as minority leader.
+For the 24th Commonwealth Legislature, Villagomez was reelected as speaker, a position in which he has served since 2021.
+Diego Camacho, one of the chamber's two Democratic members, was elected vice-speaker and Marissa Flores was elected floor leader.
+In February 2025, the five-member minority bloc informer Speaker Villagomez that they named Roy Ada as the new minority leader.

-Members of the 23rd Legislature
+Members of the 24th Legislature

 In the 2020 general election for the 22nd Legislature, the Republican Party won nine seats, a resurgent Democratic Party won eight seats, and three seats were won by independents.
 Two of those independents, Edmund Joseph Sablan Villagomez and Donald Manalang Manglona, are aligned with the Democratic Party while Joseph Flores is aligned with the Republican Party.
-On July 23, 2021, the death of Republican 3rd district representative Ivan A. Blanco created a vacancy, to be filled in an October 16 special election.
+On July 23, 2021, the death of Republican 3rd district representative Ivan Blanco created a vacancy, to be filled in an October 16 special election.
 Democrat Corina Magofna won the special election, flipping the seat.
 In the 2022 elections for the 23rd Legislature, independents made significant gains, reducing the number of Democrats and Republicans in the House.
 However, 12 of the 13 independents formed a coalition government with the 4 Democrats.
+In the 2024 general election, the INDEMS retained their majority, but the minority bloc grew to five members.